Nadir Sbaa

 Nadir Sbaa (born 22 April 1982) is a retired Belgian professional footballer and beach soccer player.
-He is currently the manager of Walhain.
+He is currently the manager of UR Namur.

 Career

 Sbaa is a well travelled player, being employed by no less than nine Belgian teams during his career.
 He also played a very short period with Ethnikos Asteras from Greece.
 Although mainly playing with clubs in the Belgian Second Division, Sbaa played at the highest level of Belgian football with Beveren during the 2001–2002 season.

 Coaching career

 In the summer 2018, Sbaa started as assistant manager for Belgian club, RUW Ciney.
 In September 2019, Sbaa was appointed manager of Walhain.

+In 2025 he moved to UR Namur.